The Keystone Method™

 The best version of this engagement is one where I'm doing the work of leading, and you're doing the work of being the person whose life it is.
 Those are different jobs.

 My job is to know what to ask, what order to ask it in, what's worth analyzing deeply and what's worth setting aside, and how decisions in one area ripple into three others.
 I've sat across the table from people in situations like yours more times than I can count.
-That pattern recognition is most of what you're hiring me for.

 Your job is to be clear about what you actually want.
 Not the sanitized version.
 Not what sounds reasonable.
 The real thing.
 You make the final calls on decisions that are genuinely yours to make.
 I handle the rest.